 Tai Rosso is highly versatile.
 It can be a blending partner, a chilled light red resembling a Rosato (Rosso Chiaro?), or make Charmat and Metodo Classico fizz.
 However, the best expression is as a Riserva.
 That’s a “serious” red, frequently maturing in oak barrels.
 Large old oak casks suit it perfectly; new barriques would drown it.

-Usually a light ruby red colour, Tai Rosso has a full aroma, typically of cherry, raspberry, red flowers and violets.
-In the mouth, there’s plenty of those fruit flavours and a herb character in the mouth.
-In addition, there’s an aftertaste of almonds and notably, rose hips.
+Usually a light ruby red colour, Tai Rosso has a full aroma, typically cherry, raspberry, red flowers and violets.
+There are plenty of those fruit flavours and a herb character in the mouth.
+In addition, there’s an aftertaste of almonds and, notably, rose hips.
 A striking point is its acidity and moderate alcohol.
 That imparts a welcome freshness and elegance.

 Visiting the Colli Berici

 It’s easy to make winery visits here.
 Start at Lonigo (where the headquarters of the Consorzio are) and follow the Colli Berici’s Strada dei Vini (wine road), created in 2001.
-It’s a lovely journey, with wineries, vineyards, Palladian Villas and small villages en route.
+It’s a lovely journey, with wineries, vineyards, Palladian Villas and small villages.

 Oh, and all this wine talk’s made me hungry!
 Nothing better to go with a glass or two of Tai Rosso than with the local cold cuts; Sopressa Vicentina DOP and Prosciutto Veneto Berico-Euganeo DOP.
 Oh, and don’t forget Olives and the Grano Padano and Asiago cheese.

 Meanwhile, Part 2 features five producers making excellent Tai Rosso wines in the Colli Berici DOC.